• New to Volcano? Take a look at our Taste Guarantee

 Begin with the nozzle just beneath the surface of the milk and on an angle to cause the milk to circulate in the pitcher.
 If you're in the right position minute adjustments to tilt the jug backwards will create more air and forwards for less.

-Aim to get a little air in at beginning of heating and then 'roll' the milk to create dense micro-foam that should appear glossy.
+Aim to get a little air in at the beginning of heating and then 'roll' the milk to create a dense micro-foam that should appear glossy.

 Keep your milk moving in the jug once you take it off the steam wand.
 We don't want it to separate into milk and froth but, rather, remain one homogenous solution.
 This is achieved by swirling much like you'd do with a wine glass.